pigeonsa1t/Cart-a-Cat/README.md

 #### Motivation for development:

-Build upon previous projects and hone our new Web Development skills.
+We wanted to build a simple and fun website to build upon previous projects and hone our new Web Development skills.

 ---